fatmaf/prism-school-pc/README.md

 I've tried to upload as many of the tests as I can to a separate git repo using the github large file system:
 <https://github.com/fatmaf/stapu-tests>**

-If you'd like to run the tests then place make sure you copy them You can also look at the repository <https://github.com/fatmaf/generatedTests/> which has the python scripts I used to generate these tests.
+If you'd like to run the tests then please make sure you copy them You can also look at the repository <https://github.com/fatmaf/generatedTests/> which has the python scripts I used to generate these tests.
 It also has python scripts that can be used to visualise these tests (just the prism models as a grid)